Thrustmaster: Thrustmaster Civil Aviation

 In 2020, Thrustmaster launched the Thrustmaster Civil Aviation (TCA) line with the TCA Sidestick Airbus Edition, a 1:1 replica of the sidestick on an Airbus A320, followed by the miniaturized TCA Quadrant Airbus Edition, which replicates the throttle, and finally the TCA Throttle Quadrant Add-On Airbus Edition, which replicated the flaps, speed brake, landing gear, and parking brake controls, among others.
 The sidestick and throttle quadrant were sold together as the TCA Officer Pack Airbus Edition, and with the add-on sold as the TCA Captains Pack Airbus Edition in 2021.

 In 2021, the Airbus products were followed by the TCA Yoke Pack Boeing Edition, which is a replica of the yoke on a Boeing 787 and a three-axis quadrant, which can be configured with flaps, throttle, and spoilers, which were eventually available separately.

 Hybrid racing wheels

 The company is well known for its racing steering wheel controllers using hybrid gear and belt-driven mechanics.
-This type of controllers is a golden mean between the two competing technologies.

-2015 saw the release of the T150 RS racing wheel with 1080 degree angle of rotation and potentiometer sensors.

-2021 saw the release of the T248 racing wheel with 1080 degree angle of rotation and magnetic sensors, a 3-pedal T3PM pedal unit was included with the T248 wheel kit.
+The type of controllers is a golden mean between the two competing technologies.
+In 2015 came the release of the T150 RS racing wheel with a 1080-degree angle of rotation and potentiometer sensors.
+The T248 racing wheel with a 1080-degree angle of rotation and magnetic sensors was released in 2021.
+A 3-pedal T3PM pedal unit was included with the T248 wheel kit.
 The T3PM unit features an adjustable brake pedal.

-2022 saw the release of the T128 racing wheel with 900 degree angle of rotation and magnetic sensors, an entry level 2-pedal T2PM pedal unit was included.
+In 2022, came the release of the T128 racing wheel with a 900-degree angle of rotation and magnetic sensors; an entry-level 2-pedal T2PM pedal unit was included.
+It was created as the budget version of the T248 racing wheel.
 The T2PM unit is not adjustable, has a small size, but it also has two holes for hex bolts making the mounting possible.

+Direct drive wheels

+In November 2022 came the announcement of the T818 direct-drive wheelbase, later released in early 2023.
+In October 2024 the T598 was announced, a mid-range direct-drive bundle, later released in November 2024.